ALCO-PoliTO/TournamentAllocationProblem/README.md

 [The interactive graph visualizer](https://gdragotto.github.io/TournamentAllocationProblem/#) for the 2017 Grand Slams tournaments helps exploring the data visually.

-This repository is maintained by ALCO@Politecnico di Torino.
+This repository is maintained by [Gabriele Dragotto](http://dragotto.net) and ALCO@Politecnico di Torino.

 This software uses [IBM CPLEX](https://developer.ibm.com/academic/).
 Scholars are entitled to obtain a free license via the IBM Academic Initiative.